J-Siu/go-png2ico/README.md

 #### What It Does

 - Create ICO file from PNG files
-- ICO use PNG format for storage
+- Only use PNG format in ICO
 - Minimum overhead(16byte) per PNG added
 - PNG header check for input files
-- PNG header check for output file to avoid mistake
+- PNG header check for output file to avoid overwriting a PNG file

 #### What It Does Not

-- Change PNG to BMP inside ICO
 - Check file extension
+- Convert PNG to BMP inside ICO
 - Transform PNG

 #### Limitation

-- ICO file always created from scratch
+- ICO file always created from scratch or overwrote
-- Will overwrite existing ICO file
+- PNG into ICO only, other format/conversion not supported
 - Will not append nor replace within existing ICO file
-- PNG into ICO only, other format/conversion not supported

 ### Module